European Flight Delay Compensation

 How to Make a European Flight Delay Compensation Claim With AirHelp

-The first step in the compensation process is to find out if you’re eligible.
+The first step in the EU airline compensation claim process is to find out if you’re eligible.
 It is this step that often deters passengers because the thought of trudging through legal jargon in what could end up being a drawn-out process is not appealing.

 This is why you should turn to AirHelp.
 We help you find out if you have the right to claim, just fill in your flight information in our free and easy-to-use flight delay compensation calculator and we’ll determine if you have a valid claim against the airline or not.
 If you are eligible, we’ll take care of the rest.